akshaykumarbedre/AIEXTRATION123/README.md

 1. Clone the repository.
 2. Add your code and data.
 3. Modify the README.md.
-4.  run frontend and backend
+4.  run frontend and
+    .
+    .
+    .
+    .
 ```